Friday, July 17, 2026

 Model Selection for Predictive Modeling

-Based on the data sets collected from water sampling, the AI system was trained through ten modeling tools to predict the remaining variables in the data set and recognize patterns within the data set.
+Based on the data collected from water sampling, the AI system was trained through ten modeling tools to predict the remaining variables in the data set and recognize patterns within the data set.
 To prevent model bias and to obtain a more accurate estimate, a stratified cross-validation was performed and a receiver operating curve was used to select the best modeling method with the lowest error rate.

-Although there is more nuance in training ML this was the overall goal of the study.
+Although there is more nuance in training ML, this was the overall goal of the study.

 Tracer tests, a common diagnostic test that hydrologists used to monitor a water’s path, were also used to determine whether the ML’s data results made sense with what was actually occurring at the spring sites.